 If you love your profession so much that you want to spend your free time working elsewhere, you can moonlight at a hospital, clinic, or another setting.

-Many doctors who own their own practice do this to have steady hours/patients with an established practice to stabilize their income.
+Many doctors who own their own practice do this to have steady hours and patients with an established practice to stabilize their income.

 8. Become an Online Entrepreneur

 The sky’s the limit when opening an online business.
-Starting a monetized blog is one example, but there are thousands of companies you can open to make more money.
+Starting a monetized blog is one example, but you can open thousands of types of companies to make more money.

-Whether you do something within your profession or showcase other talents to make money, it’s a great way to add to your income streams.
-For example, if you are passionate about painting, you can open an online Etsy store and sell your paintings.
+For example, if you’re passionate about painting, you can open an online Etsy store and sell your paintings.
 This gives you another source of income and an outlet that lets you unwind from the pressures of the medical field.